Windows NT 3.5: Editions

-Windows NT 3.5 added support for ATAPI CD-ROM.
-Windows NT 3.5 support for ISA PnP is not enabled by default.

 Limitations

 A lack of drivers for PCMCIA cards limited NT 3.5's suitability for notebook computers.

-To install Windows NT 3.5 on a computer that has a sixth-generation or later x86 processor, one has to modify files on the installation CD-ROM.
+To install Windows NT 3.5 on a computer that has a sixth-generation or later x86 processor, one has to modify files on the installation files.

 Reception

 In July 1995, Windows NT 3.5 with Service Pack 3 was rated by the National Security Agency as complying with Trusted Computer System Evaluation Criteria (TCSEC) C2 criteria.

-Source code

-In May 2020, the full source code for the second release candidate build (build 782.1) of Windows NT 3.5, along with source code for the original Xbox, leaked onto the Internet.